robertorosero/pyhtonmig/Doc/faq/programming.rst

 -------------------------------------------------------------------------------------

-Starting with Python 2.2, you can use ``S.rstrip("\r\n")`` to remove all occurences of any line terminator from the end of the string ``S`` without removing other trailing whitespace.
+Starting with Python 2.2, you can use ``S.rstrip("\r\n")`` to remove all occurrences of any line terminator from the end of the string ``S`` without removing other trailing whitespace.
 If the string ``S`` represents more than one line, with several empty lines at the end, the line terminators for all the blank lines will be removed::